LOtting/COG-01/commandline/MongoDB-commands/mongodb-commands.md

 ### MongoDB interactive Shell
 Command                     |   Explanation
 ----------------------------|   ----------------
-$ mongo                     |   In a second Shell run this after ./mongod is executed
+$ mongo                     |   In a second Terminal run this after ./mongod is executed
 > show dbs                  |   List All Databases
 > use [yourDB]              |   Switch to "yourDB" as a general rule
 > use COG-01                |   Answer "switched to db COG-01"